thilbig/carrera-wifi/readme.md

 ![openhab](<./images/openhab.png>)

 For a far better visualization of a race I am using [grafana](https://grafana.com/).
-This makes graphs like the following one showing a race against my son (and a ghostcar) possible.
+This makes graphs like the following one visualizing the lap times of a race against my son (and a ghostcar) possible.

 ![openhab](<./images/grafana_lap_times.png>)